 9. Marriage Consideration Exceptions

 Minn.
 Stat. § 513.01(3) exempts mutual promises to marry from the Statute of Frauds, reflecting societal recognition of marriage as a unique social contract.
-However, other agreements made in consideration of marriage (e.g., prenuptial property transfers) require written documentation unless partial performance or estoppel applies.
+Other agreements made in consideration of marriage (e.g., prenuptial property transfers) require written documentation unless partial performance or estoppel applies.
 For instance, transferring property titles pursuant to an oral prenuptial agreement may trigger equitable enforcement^2.

 Rare and Granular Exceptions